10 Best Gate Openers

 Sizing and Capacity

 Every gate opener lists a maximum gate length and weight.
 These are hard limits, not suggestions.
 A dual swing gate that spans 16 feet total needs an opener rated for at least 8 feet per arm, and ideally more to account for wind resistance or heavy wood infill.
 If you live in a region with frequent storms or snow, choose a motor with a capacity buffer of at least 20 percent above your gate’s actual weight.
-Heavy-duty models such as those rated for 1,400 pounds or more are built with stronger gearboxes and thicker housings that wear more slowly under daily cycles.
+Heavy-duty models rated for 1,400 pounds or more use stronger gearboxes and thicker housings that wear more slowly under daily cycles.

 Power Source Tradeoffs